Dravelz-21/kick_twitch-viewer/README.md

 ## Features

 - Change channel & stream quality.
 (TODO)
-- (Optional) Set a second channel to automatically switch stream to Kick if twitch stream goes offline.
-(TODO)
+- Automatically switch stream to Kick if twitch stream goes offline. (checks the same username that you enter in the prompt.)
 - 3rd party chat supports 7TV,BTTV,FFZ emotes.
 ## Why